How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Why is preparation (prehabilitation) for an artificial joint so important?

-The decision to have a joint replacement – i.e. an artificial joint – is a major step.
-Whether it's a hip replacement (hip arthroplasty) or a knee replacement (knee arthroplasty) : Good preparation is crucial for the success of the surgery, the speed of recovery, and the longevity of the implant.
+Deciding to have an endoprosthesis – an artificial joint – is a major step.
+Whether it's a hip replacement (total hip arthroplasty) or a knee replacement (total knee arthroplasty) , thorough preparation is crucial for the success of the surgery, the speed of recovery, and the longevity of the implant.

-Many patients underestimate how much their own body and mind can influence the success of the operation.
-Good planning preparation for a hip or knee replacement shortens rehabilitation, reduces pain and decreases the risk of complications.
+Many patients underestimate how much their own body and mind can influence the success of surgery.
+Well-planned preparation for a hip or knee replacement shortens rehabilitation, reduces pain, and lowers the risk of complications.

 • Better muscle strength and mobility